Melanie Kushnir Access to Justice Fellowship

 One law student from an ABA-accredited law school will be selected annually to receive the Melanie Kushnir Access to Justice Fellowship.
-Each winter, interested law students will submit an application demonstrating their passion for public interest law.
-Finalists may be asked to interview with the Selection Committee in February.
-The Melanie Kushnir Access to Justice Fellowship selection committee is comprised of one Legal Aid staff member; one Legal Aid Center board member; one member of the Legal Aid Center of Southern Nevada staff, board, and Pro Bono Advisory Council; one representative of the William S. Boyd School of Law; one Justice of the Nevada Supreme Court or their designee; one representative of the Supreme Court Access to Justice Commission; and Ira Kushnir, Melanie’s father, or a family representative, if available.
+The Melanie Kushnir Access to Justice Fellowship selection committee is comprised of members of the Legal Aid Center of Southern Nevada staff, board, and Pro Bono Advisory Council; members of the community working on access to justice issues; and Melanie’s family.